-How Is Psychotic Depression Different From Major or Clinical Depression?
+How Is Psychotic Depression Different From Major or Clinical Nonpsychotic Depression?

 People with psychotic depression may get angry for no apparent reason.
 Or they may spend a lot of time by themselves or in bed, sleeping during the day and staying awake at night.
 A person with psychotic depression may neglect appearance by not bathing or changing clothes.
 Or that person may be hard to talk to.
-Perhaps he or she barely talks or else says things that make no sense.
+Perhaps they barely talk or else says things that make no sense.

 People with other mental illnesses, such as schizophrenia, also experience psychosis.
 But those with psychotic depression usually have delusions or hallucinations that are consistent with themes about depression (such as worthlessness or failure), whereas psychotic symptoms in schizophrenia are more often bizarre or implausible and have no obvious connection to a mood state (for example, thinking strangers are following them for no reason other than to harass them).
 People with psychotic depression also may be humiliated or ashamed of the thoughts and try to hide them.
 Doing so makes this type of depression very difficult to diagnose.